 In addition, enlargement, slowing down ‘fast moving’ footage and the use of lighting filters might be all that is required.

 Identification of People or Objects

 Having improved the imagery, experts can then prepare reports comparing photographs of known suspects or objects with images in the evidence.
-Often called ‘facial mapping’, we apply a rigorous approach to the assessment and measurement of unique and non-unique features which can be used to identify a person or highlight why it is not safe to do so.
+Often called ‘facial mapping’ or 'body mapping', we apply a rigorous approach to the assessment and measurement of unique and non-unique features which can be used to identify a person or highlight why it is not safe to do so.